Bel Helen Burgess

 AS Atmospheric Sciences

-The 2012 Outstanding Student Poster (OSP) Award is awarded to Bel Helen Burgess for the poster entitled:
+The 2012 Outstanding Student Poster (OSP) Award is awarded to Bel Helen Burgess for the poster/PICO entitled:

 The troposphere-to-stratosphere transition in kinetic energy spectra and